Owners Corporation decision making

 However it would be preferable if the UT(M)A was clear that the text of all substantive motions were required to be included in the agenda.
 OCN will raise this matter in discussion about further refinements to the UT(M)A.

-Can a motion requiring a special resolution vote be raised from the floor without notification at a general meeting?
+Can a motion requiring a special resolution vote be raised from the floor at a general meeting without notification?

 In Units Plan 68 v Haughey, the Respondent contended that it is quite proper for resolution that requires a special resolution to be raised from the floor of a general meeting without any prior notice.
 ACAT did not have to decide that matter in the context of that case but it made observations the text of a special resolution does not have to be notified to owners 14 days prior to the meeting.